rokobo/From-Nand-gates-to-Tetris-implementation/README.md

 ## 11 - Jack Compiler

 Part 11 is the second of two parts of a Jack to VM compiler.
-In this part, the program `JackCompiler.py` translates Jack code into VM code.
+In this part, the program `JackCompiler.py` was built by modifying the `JackAnalyzer.py` program from part 10, making Jack files compile directly to VM code.
 Challenges for this project included:

 1. Compiling procedural code.
 2. Compiling the construction and manipulation of arrays and objects.